 - the number of embryos is fewer than it was guaranteed.

 Find out EggDonationFriends’ tips on what to do when IVF with donor eggs fails.

-7. What is the total estimated cost of a single egg donation program, including appointments, required oocyte lab tests, IVF lab procedures, embryo transfer and prescribed medications.
+7. What is the total estimated cost of a single egg donation program, including appointments, oocytes/donor eggs, required lab tests, IVF lab procedures, embryo transfer and medications?

 Aside from the questions above, ask about the treatment plan.
 What is the optimal plan?
 Ask the fertility clinic or a fertility specialist how many visits you will need, how much time you should spend at the IVF clinic abroad, when you need to come with your partner, and when you can come on your own.
 Also check what medical tests you can do in your home country and what tests should be done at the fertility clinic abroad.
 Finally, ask if you have to pay the whole amount upfront or if there is a a payment plan, according to the stages of egg donation treatment.
 And first and foremost, do not be afraid to ask!

 If you want to know more about egg donation process, risks and options, we recommend reading Complete Egg Donation Guide.